codingconcepts/blog-posts/posts/brilliant-code.md

 ##### tl;dr

 If you read code that clearly aims to impress, exert prowess, you're probably dealing with "Brilliant Code".
+We've all been guilty of writing Brilliant Code at some point in our careers and some more than others.

 ##### Overview